contao/docs-archive/manual/en/01-Installation.md

 ### File permission issues

-The term "Safe Mode Hack" is actually misleading, because it implies that the problem was caused by the PHP safe_mode.
-However, it is caused by insufficient file permissions and can occur even if safe_mode is disabled, so it should be called "File Permission Hack" instead.
+The term "Safe Mode Hack" is actually misleading, because it implies that the problem was caused by the PHP `safe_mode`.
+However, it is caused by insufficient file permissions and can occur even if `safe_mode` is disabled, so it should be called "File Permission Hack" instead.
 PHP as an Apache module is typically run as `wwwrun`, `www-data` or `nobody`, whereas the files that you upload via FTP belong to you (e.g. `web4` or `ab5678`).
 The server therefore denies the PHP